blakkan/exercise_2/README.md

 # exercise_2 - Storm interfaced with twitter stream

+# This is not the Readme.txt file; see that file for full details.
+# This file is just for convenient reference on github

 ## Step 1: Environment and tool setup

 The big Problem here was that the lab directions indicated we should name the Streamparse project